 Certain information contained in this Official Statement is based upon assumptions and projections.
 Projections and assumptions are inherently subject to significant uncertainties.
 Inevitably, some assumptions will not be realized and unanticipated events and circumstances may occur and actual results are likely to differ, perhaps materially, from those projected.
 Accordingly, such projections are not necessarily indicative of future performance, and the District assumes no responsibility for the accuracy of such projections.
-See "FORWARD-LOOKING STATEMENTS."
+See the caption "INTRODUCTION - Forward-Looking Statements."